 Welcome to my website.
-My name is Colin McGregor, and I’m a current junior (Class of 2020) at Johns Hopkins University in Baltimore, MD.
+My name is Colin McGregor, and I’m a senior (Class of 2020) at Johns Hopkins University in Baltimore, MD.
 I’m getting my degree in cognitive science with a minor in psychology.

 I work closely with the Hopkins Center for Music and Medicine (under the leadership of principal investigators Drs.
 Alexander Pantelyat and Serap Bastepe-Gray), and I’ve been involved with two of its premier projects: